ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_secret_masking.rst

 .. note::
    These thresholds and rules describe the current implementation.
 The exact lengths, the word boundary rule, the whitespace handling, and the way matches are found and replaced may change in a future release to improve accuracy or performance.
 Do not write content that depends on a value of a particular length being masked or left visible.

+.. _secret_masking_limitations:

 Limitations
 ===========

 .. warning::
    Secret masking is best effort.
 It reduces the chance of a secret appearing in output, but it cannot guarantee that a secret never leaks.
-Treat it as one layer of defense alongside ``no_log``, Ansible Vault, and careful handling of sensitive data, and review logs and callback output before sharing them.
+Treat it as one layer of defense alongside the ``no_log`` task keyword, Ansible Vault, and careful handling of sensitive data, and review logs and callback output before sharing them.
 The matching algorithm and the rules described on this page may also change in future releases.

 Masking is a safety net for output that Ansible controls, not a replacement for handling secrets carefully.
 Be aware of the following limits: